 This grant is reserved for students with the greatest financial need and does not have to be repaid.
 Unlike Federal Pell Grants, FSEOG funding is limited.
 Bakersfield College receives a predetermined amount of FSEOG funds for the school year and once those funds are used up, no additional awards can be made.

 The Federal Work Study program provides students with an opportunity to earn money for college expenses through part-time jobs on campus (some jobs may be available at select non-profit locations).
 Bakersfield College participates in both Federal and State work study programs.
-An eligible student may work up to 19 hours per week at the minimum wage of $11.00.
+The student’s skills, available hours for work and financial needs are used to refer the student for placement in one of the various offices or other areas on campus.
+An eligible student may work up to 19 hours per week at the minimum wage of $12.00.

-If offered Federal Work Study, contact the Job Placement Department to explore opportunities and get matched to a position on campus based on your skills, available hours, and need.
+If offered Federal Work Study, contact the Office of Student Employment to explore opportunities and get matched to a position on campus based on your skills, available hours, and need.

 To apply for state aid, students must complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application.
 (Note: All programs are contingent upon receiving funding from the state government.)